Daily Devotions

 Reflection and Application

-What truth will I replace it with today?
+What truth will I speak today?

 Inspirational Quote by Jefferson Otonbara Imgbi